 Here you will explain:

-Revenue Model: Define how your business will make most of its money.
+Revenue Model: Define how your business will make the most of its money.
 This might be direct sales of a product, subscription models, licensing, or even advertising, depending on the nature of your business.

 Pricing Strategy: Give the prices of your products and services, and indicate how your pricing stands against your immediate competitors.
 Justify your pricing strategy.